Cleanformer: A multichannel array configuration-invariant neural enhancement frontend for ASR in smart speakers: Experimental Settings

-\subsubsection{Evaluation}
+\subsection{Evaluation}

 Two groups of noisy sets are used for evaluation.
-The first is obtained by processing the test-clean subset of LibriSpeech with our room simulator.
-The output mimics the same three microphone triangular array configuration used during training.
-Separate sets are generated corresponding to speech-based and non-speech based noise.
-The noise comes from held-out noise segments from the training set.
-These sets are mixed at three SNR levels, -5, 0, and {$5$~dB}, with 2500 utterances each.
+The first is obtained by processing the test-clean subset of Librispeech with our room simulator to mimic the same three microphone array configuration used during training.
+Separate sets of 2620 utterances are generated at two SNR levels each for speech-based and non-speech based noise, using held-out noise segments from the training set.

-The second group used in this study was re-recorded in a living-room lab with no sound treatment.
-Desired speech and noise were recorded separately using a four microphone array.
-The first two microphones were spaced 7.1cm apart on the top of the device while the third and fourth were on the front and side, respectively.
-The queries were played through a speaker from 7 different positions at a height of approximately 1.5m at a distance of 4m from the microphone array.
-From each location 100 different queries were played at a volume such that they were approximately 40 dB over ambient room noise.
-Noise was separately played through a loudspeaker from the same 7 locations.
-Two types of noise were recorded: speech-based from a movie and non-speech based environmental noise.
-They were mixed at five different SNR values, -12, -6, 0, 6, and {$12$~dB}, such that there was 6 sec of noise before the start of the query.
+The second group used in this study mimics the voice-search use case, unlike Librispeech.
+Short queries ($<$10 seconds) were re-recorded in a living-room lab.
+Desired speech and noise were recorded separately using a four microphone array, which differs from the triangular array used during training.
+The first two microphones were spaced 7.1~cm apart on the top of the device while the third and fourth were on the front and side, respectively.
+100 different queries were played through a speaker from 7 different positions 4~m from the microphone array at a height of 1.5~m and a volume of 40~dB over ambient room noise.
+Two types of noise, speech-based from a movie and non-speech environmental noise, were separately played through a loudspeaker from the same 7 locations.
+Speech and noise from different locations were mixed at five different SNR levels with roughly 6 seconds of noise before the start of the query.